teetime-framework/TeeTime/src/main/java/teetime/framework/scheduling/globaltaskpool/README.txt

 	=> ensures back-pressure
 2. fetch a stage instance which is not being executed in this moment => avoid re-scheduling without progress (not that important)

+[Schedule queue]
+Stages are ordered according to their level index (only).

+-scheduleStage(s):
+	-insert stage if not already added (Set<> behavior) -synchronized
+	-

+-removeNextStage():
+	-remove an arbitrary stage with the deepest level -synchronized
+	-deepest level may not necessarily be the key; an (ordered) queue would be sufficient -reserve a slot at index i for stage with index i
+	=> order would always prioritize some stages within the same level (should not be a problem) -return stage at index i if not null, otherwise repeat with i-1 -potential (cache) improvement (?): deepest stage is at index 0, lowest stage at index n-1